EdijsApse/EdijsApse/README.md

 # Hi 👋, I'm Edijs.
 Self-Taught WEB Developer

-Other people describe me as a Friendly, Helpful, and Hardworking person.
-One of my passion is hockey which I played as a kid, but mostly I am a big fan.
+Other people describe me as a friendly, helpful, and hardworking person.
+One of my passions is hockey, which I played as a kid, but I'm mostly a big fan now.

-Recently I started doing home workouts which helps me clear my head.
-Besides that, I like to watch movies, take a walk, or simply just listen to music.
-My biggest passion is WEB Development, which I started learning in my early 20's.
+Besides that, I enjoy watching movies, taking walks, and simply listening to music.
+My biggest passion is web development, which I started learning in my early 20s.

 ## 🚀 About My Journey In WEB Development

-WEB Development I started, after college graduation.
-I started with Front-End languages - HTML/CSS/Vanilla JS and later jQuery library.
-After a few hundred lines and a few scripts, I understood that I like coding and want to do it for living.
+Web Development is something I started after college graduation.
+I began with Front-End languages, including HTML, CSS, Vanilla JS, and later the jQuery library.
+After writing a few hundred lines of code and a few scripts, I realized that I enjoyed coding and wanted to make it my career.
+To expand my knowledge, I took two web development courses, which provided a solid foundation, but I felt the need to learn more.

-I took two courses which were about WEB Development and learned a lot from them, but those courses were teaching only basics, so I needed to learn more.
-I did that by taking additional online courses mostly from the Udemy platform, and after a few months, I landed my first IT job as a Junior Full-Stack WEB Developer.
-So far I have worked in a couple of start-ups and gained a couple of years of experience, but I believe this is just the beginning of my journey.
+I achieved this by enrolling in additional online courses, mainly through the Udemy platform.
+After a few months of self-study, I secured my first job in IT as a Junior Full-Stack Web Developer.
+Since then, I've worked in a couple of startups, gaining a few years of experience.
+However, I believe this is just the beginning of my journey.

 ## 🛠 Skills